Propane vs Butane vs Isobutane Gas

 Propane – Propane Gas Uses

-If spilled or released, it presents no threat to the soil, surface water, or groundwater.
+If spilled or released from a propane tank, it presents no threat to the soil, surface water, or groundwater.

 Propane gas is a co-product of natural gas processing and crude oil refining.